 Timely News Update – Just after intermission each show, the first sketch in the second act is a news show with two anchors and a surfeit of twisted news.
 The Timely News Update, sometimes shortened to “TNU,” was based on the recurring and long-running Weekend Update on Saturday Night Live.
 Dave Edmark has nearly always been one of the co-hosts for the show.
 Peggy Trieber, Stacey Roberts and Antoinette Grajeda are among the women who have served as a co-anchor.
 Dr. Red Neck, played by Steve Voorhies, also appears during each news segment with a medical update.
 See Dr. Red Neck.

-Trammel, Dick – We annually look for a way to poke fun at Dick Trammel, one of the most vocal supporters of Benton County and the region in general.
-He appears at countless fundraisers, civic events and cultural festivals, and inevitably ends up with his picture in the society section of the newspaper on a frequent basis.
+Trammel, Dick – During the first decade of the 21st century, we annually looked for a way to poke fun at Dick Trammel, one of the most vocal supporters of Benton County and the region in general.
+The joke, of course, was that he was so involved in the community that he seemed to be everywhere all the time.
+He appeared at countless fundraisers, civic events and cultural festivals, and inevitably ended up with his picture in the society section of the newspaper on a frequent basis.
 Why, he even emceed the Gridiron one year.
 There should be some kind of drinking game connected to that.

-Who Sat in the Tree? – When Bill Clinton first ran for office in 1974, challenging incumbent Rep. John Paul Hammerschmidt for the 3rd District Congressional seat, a spurious rumor was spread by the GOP that Clinton protested the Vietnam War by sitting in a tree on the University of Arkansas campus.
-Someone had sat in a tree outside the Student Union, but it had not been Clinton.
-Nevertheless, whenever a skit involved Clinton, the Gridiron writers had a tough time passing up a joke about sitting in the tree.
-The joke reach its zenith in 1985 when a whole sketch — a court case to determine who sat in the tree — was built around the gag, featuring Judge Thomas Butt and evidence in the form of a derrierre print instead of a fingerprint.
+Who Sat in the Tree? – When Bill Clinton first ran for office in 1974 and challenged incumbent Rep. John Paul Hammerschmidt for the 3rd District Congressional seat, a spurious rumor arose that Clinton had protested the Vietnam War by sitting in a tree on the University of Arkansas campus.
+Someone had protested the war by sitting in the tree outside Memorial Hall, the student union, but it had not been Clinton.
+He had been away at Oxford.
+Nevertheless, whenever a skit involved Clinton, the Gridiron writers had a tough time passing up a joke at his expense about sitting in the tree.
+The joke reach its zenith in 1985 when a whole sketch — a court case to determine who sat in the tree — was built around the gag, featuring Judge Thomas Butt and evidence in the form of a poster-sized derrierre print instead of a fingerprint.